writetoprabha/bdd/README.md

 <h4>Future Enhancements</h4>
 <li>Use page object model - page factory to define the objects</li>
 <li>Add build.xml (Ant) file to implement Continuous Integration</li>
-<li>Add functions and step defenitions to support REST API validations</li>
+<li>Add functions and step defenitions to support database validations</li>
 <li>Collect all the run time properties from command prompt to run the framework</li>